Aldine Area Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

 The Aldine area is primarily associated with the zip codes 77032, 77039, and 77060.
 The neighborhood's boundaries are not formally defined due to its unincorporated status.
 Generally, it is located east of the Hardy Toll Road, west of U.S. 59, and north of Aldine Bender Road.
 It is situated south of the main runways of George Bush Intercontinental Airport.
 It shares borders with other North Houston communities and is part of the greater Greenspoint area.
-This map of Houston neighborhoods can provide further context on its location relative to other neighborhoods.
+This map of Houston neighborhoods can provide further context on its location relative to other communities.

 Frequently Asked Questions